Table of contents

 Locking Mechanism

-The Kershaw Leek has a reliable liner lock to keep the blade in place during use and a unique safety feature to keep the blade closed during transport.
+The Kershaw Leek has a reliable frame lock to keep the blade in place during use and a unique safety feature to keep the blade closed during transport.
 We tested the locking mechanism’s strength and reliability by repeatedly opening and closing the knife and using it under varying stress levels.
-The liner lock held firm and we were confident the blade would not accidentally disengage while cutting.
+The frame lock held firm and we were confident the blade would not accidentally disengage while cutting.
 However, we found that the mechanism could be stiff and require more effort than expected to close again.

 We also assessed the lock’s performance when the knife was wet or dirty.
-Despite these conditions, the liner lock didn’t budge, offering safety and security throughout our tests.
+Despite these conditions, the frame lock didn’t budge, offering safety and security throughout our tests.
 The knife design includes a slider mechanism that locks the blade closed, preventing unintended openings during transport.
 Pay attention when slipping the knife in your pocket because this feature can engage.

 An open Kershaw Leek turned on it's side to show the locking mechanism